anamud/mir-dev/docs/MIR_UG.md

 $ scons -c && scons
 ```

-Performance counter readings will be now be added to `mir-recorder-prv-*.rec` files produced during thread-based profiling.
+Performance counter readings will be now be added to `mir-recorder-trace-*.rec` files produced by the recorder during thread-based profiling.
 The counter readings can either be viewed on Paraver or accumulated for analysis outside Paraver.
 ```
-$ $MIR_ROOT/scripts/profiling/thread/get-event-counts.sh mir-recorder-prv
+$ $MIR_ROOT/scripts/profiling/thread/get-events.sh mir-recorder-trace.prv
-$ cat event-counts-*.txt
+$ cat event-summary-*.txt
 ```

 ## Task-based Profiling